umair-nasir14/Game-Traversal-Benchmark/README.md

 # Game-Traversal-Benchmark

-This repository contains the _Game-Traversal-Benchmark (GTB)_, which is explained in the paper "add paper link".
+This repository contains the _GameTraversalBenchmark (GTB)_, which is explained in the paper [GameTraversalBenchmark: Evaluating Planning Abilities Of Large Language Models Through Traversing 2D Game Maps](https://arxiv.org/abs/2410.07765).

 ### Usage